Juniper/contrail-specs/R1908/storm_control_blueprint.md

 2) Device manager changes to cache these new objects

-3) Device manager changes to generate abstract config changes upon creation updation and deletion of the storm control objects
+3) Device manager changes to generate abstract config changes upon creation, updation and deletion of the storm control objects

 4) Jinja templates to generate the storm control configuration